 - Account passwords should not be included in email messages or other forms of electronic communication unless encrypted.

 - Temporary and one-time passwords must meet complexity rules and not be predictable.

-- All passwords are Level 1 data and must be handled in accordance with our Confidential Data.
+- All passwords are Level 1 data and must be handled in accordance with the Confidential Data Practice Directive.

 - May only be used for pre-approved low-risk activities.